-We expect this update to be available on all customers' tablets by the end of January 2020.
+We are planning to deliver this update as soon as possible and will provide a more concrete date when available.
 There will not be any visible change in the driver's interaction with the tablet.
 We recommend updating Ground Traffic Control with the below information as soon as possible to prevent poor driver experience.

 Zonar is changing how its Short Haul ruleset works to be more in line with FMCSA regulation and with what customers expect from Zonar ELD.
 This article describes the changes being made and what is necessary on the user end to accommodate these changes.

 The Short Haul ruleset (or 100 air mile ruleset) currently requires not only that a driver must stay within 100 miles of their starting location, but also that a driver must start and stop their day in the same location.
 If the stopping location is different from the starting location, the ruleset no longer applies and the driver's logs for that day are re-interpreted using the standard interstate ruleset which lacks the short haul exemptions.
 This occurs even if the stopping location is within 100 air miles of the starting location.

 Instead of defining a 100 air mile radius around the driver's starting location, the Short Haul ruleset now defines the radius around the driver's home location.
 The driver may start and stop anywhere they like so long as they remain within 100 air miles of their home location.

 If the driver leaves that 100 air mile radius, their logs revert to the standard interstate ruleset as normal.
 This occurs even if the driver drives a very short distance; for example, if the driver is 99 miles away from their home location and travels 2 miles further, they are no longer eligible to use the short haul ruleset for that day.